-If you're looking to get a true visual novel game on the Switch, then The Charming Empire is likely going one of the only options for now thanks to its focuso n reading.
-It's further bolstered by gorgeous manga styled art, this one definitely checks all the boxes.
+If you're looking to get a true visual novel game on the Switch, then The Charming Empire is one of the best options thanks to its focus on reading.
+It's further bolstered by gorgeous manga-styled art; this one definitely checks all the boxes.
 Like so many visual novels, this story is about love and relationships and the choices you make to get there.

 This game is a visual novel, adventure game, and social simulator all rolled up into one that addresses the growing pains of coming into young adulthood.
-You play as Mae, a hilariously macabre college dropout who returns to her dying hometown to discover that life with her friends has changed.
+You play as Mae, a college dropout with a very relatable and sarcastic sense of humor who returns to her dying hometown to discover that life with her friends has changed.
 There's also something sinister going on.
-Can you figure out what it is?
+Can you figure out what it is while rekindling your relationships?